chris1111/Chameleon-macOS-Mojave-USB/README.md

 ## This app is for Installing macOS Mojave (Working and Testing Inside macOS 10.12 to macOS Mojave 10.14.

-  - Conatain Chameleon Bootloader revision v2.4svn r2910
+  - Contain Chameleon Bootloader revision v2.4svn r2910
   - Working for Legacy configurations

 * What you need